guardian/digital-design-demo/README.md

 `git checkout -b <my_branch>`

-Add you branch to the remote repo so it's available in the ☁️ (Add your duplicate to the ☁️)
+Add you branch to the remote repo so it's available in the ☁️ (Add your version to the ☁️)

 `git push origin <my_branch>`